Land of Israel: Critical scholarship

 According to Palestinian historian Nur Masalha, Eretz Israel was a religious concept which was turned by Zionists into a political doctrine in order to emphasize an exclusive Jewish right of possession regardless of the Arab presence.
 Masalha wrote that the Zionist movement has not given up on an expansive definition of the territory, including Jordan and more, although political pragmatism has engendered a focus on the region west of the Jordan River.

+Phillip R. Davies distinguishes between the way the term is used in modern Hebrew as a synonym for "Palestine", defined politically as the area which the state of Israel occupies, and its original biblical meaning.
+He itemizes and deconstructs use of the phrase Land of Israel in the Bible to demonstrate that it denotes the land of the "Kingdom of Israel", a limited political entity that is not necessarily equivalent to land promised as the inheritance of the descendants of Jacob in general.